-I didn’t expect to be so heavily into gear and equipment this early on.
+I didn’t expect to be so heavily into neading to make gear and equipment decisions this early on.
 It’s beginning to feel like my wax rubbing Kickstarter.
 Never heard of that?
 It was going to be the small Kickstarter that showed I am earnest before branching out on bigger ones.
-Of all my many and various ideas, it might have been the most difficult to reward supporters, so it might not have been the place to start.
-But the plus was that I learned a lot of what people learn on a first project even, though I never submitted it.
-I read up on doing a successful Kickstarter, tried some experimental alternative products, spent more money than I planned to ask for in the first place, read something that advised to ask for enough money to be taken seriously,…you see where this is going, right?
-Before I got over my aversion to the video requirement, this video-riding project jumped to the forefront. (yeah, I want to do a whole video project, just from behind the camera).
-I’m really intimidated by the extraordinary level of talent and expertise in some of the Kickstarters, and then there’s the potato salad guy.
-Kudos to him BTW.
-Supporters had fun.
-I’m hoping there’s a place for me, for us, somewhere in the middle.
-I think we have a solid idea and I know we have strong commitment .
+Of all my many and various ideas, it might have been the most difficult to reward supporters, so it probably wasn’t the place to start.
+But the plus was that I learned a lot of what people learn on a first project, even though I never submitted it.
+I tried some experimental alternative products, read up on doing a successful Kickstarter, spent more money than I planned to ask for in the first place, then read something that advised to ask for enough money to be taken seriously.
+I could revisit and revise it sometime in the future, but I have a more timely and more important idea I think.

-The age of our gear in miles caught us as unprepared as the pandemic and both have thrown a wrench in my normal purchasing habits.
+But, the age of our gear in miles caught us as unprepared as the pandemic and both have thrown a wrench in my normal purchasing habits.
 I just had a near overhaul and Russ is due for a complete overhaul.
 The crank has been damaged for some time, and he’s been putting it back together with Locktite every now and then for 2 or 3 years.
 He wasn’t riding so much and it stayed long enough for him to forget about it, so it was a real surprise when the pedal arm fell off mid-stroke.
 He took it to the shop where I’ve bought family bicycles for three generations.
 The repair estimate put the cost up around the range where you make the repair or replace decision, but the shop sold out big time when hitting the trails was the only pandemic possible cure for cabin fever.
 They didn’t have a new bike for his extra tall needs.
 Some shops said that extra-large was the frame size that was still around, but of course, they’re not more plentiful than they ever were.
 They’re just still around in some places for the same reason they were hard to find before.
 Not many people are 6″6″.

 It’s time to get funded so we can figure out what we have to work with.